-- 1. Select the appropriate VHDL module in the "Sources in Project" window. - 2.
-Double-click on "Synthesize" in the "Processes for Current Source" window. - 3.
+1. Select the appropriate VHDL module in the "Sources for Synthesis/Implementation" window.

+- 2. Double-click on "Synthesize" in the "Processes for Current Source" window. - 3.
 Correct any errors.

 6 Simulating a Design

 First, we use HDL Bencher to specify test vectors, then we use ModelSim to simulate the design, using the test vectors as inputs.